Dark Star (film): Filming, reshoots, and edits

-The film began as a 45-minute 16mm student project with a final budget of six thousand dollars.
-Beginning with an initial budget of one thousand dollars from USC in late 1970, Carpenter and O'Bannon completed the first version of the film in early 1972.
+The film began as a 45-minute 16 mm film student project with a final budget of $6000.
+Beginning with an initial budget of $1000 from the University of Southern California School of Cinema in late 1970, the production was staffed by students, with some outside contributions from Hollywood professionals such as Greg Jein and Ron Cobb.
+Carpenter and O'Bannon spearheaded the project, and brought fellow Cinema students Brian Narelle (Lt.
+Doolittle) and Dre Pahich (Talby) to act.
+Cal Kuniholm (Boiler) was a friend of Carpenter's, studying Business Administration at USC.
 Carpenter had to dub his own voice over that of Pahich, who had a thick accent.
+Carpenter and O'Bannon completed the first version of the film in early 1972.

-To achieve feature film length, an additional fifty minutes were shot in 1973, with the support of Canadian distributor Jack Murphy (credited as "Production Associate").
-These scenes included the asteroid storm, Doolittle playing bottles on strings as a musical instrument, the scenes in the crew sleeping quarters, the scenes in the hallways of the ship (Pinback with the sunlamp, Boiler with the laser gun, etc.), and, importantly, all the scenes featuring the beach ball alien.
+With no money left, they needed an investor to achieve feature film length, and Jonathan Kaplan gave them $10,000 in financial support, which with the support of Canadian distributor Jack Murphy (credited as "Production Associate") allowed them to shoot an additional fifty minutes in 1973.
+These scenes included the asteroid storm, Doolittle playing bottles on strings as a musical instrument, the scenes in the crew sleeping quarters, the scenes in the hallways of the ship (Pinback with the sunlamp, Boiler with the laser gun, etc.) and all the scenes featuring the beach ball alien.
 Kuniholm and Pahich had shorter hair by this time, and wore wigs for continuity with the 1971 footage.

 Through John Landis, a friend of O'Bannon, the movie came to the attention of producer-distributor Jack H. Harris, who obtained the theatrical distribution rights.
-Deeming about 30 minutes of the film "boring and unusable" (including a protracted scene of the crew sleeping in their quarters, not responding to the computer voice), he insisted that cuts be made, and additional 35mm footage be shot to bring the movie back up to a releasable length.
-Other edits that Harris mandated, in order to secure a more marketable G rating, toned down rough language, and blurred of a wall of nude centerfolds.
-O'Bannon later lamented that as a result of the alterations for commercial distribution, "We had what would have been the world’s most impressive student film and it became the world’s least impressive professional film".
+Deeming about 30 minutes of the film "boring and unusable" (including a protracted scene of the crew sleeping in their quarters, not responding to the computer voice), he insisted that cuts be made, and additional 35 mm footage be shot to bring the movie back up to a releasable length.
+Other edits that Harris wanted, to secure a more marketable G rating, toned down rough language, and blurred a wall of nude centerfolds.
+O'Bannon later lamented that as a result of the alterations for commercial distribution, "We had what would have been the world's most impressive student film and it became the world's least impressive professional film".